Skip to content

 • Rogue access points (unauthorized APs on the network)

-• Evil twin attacks (APs mimicking legitimate SSIDs)
+• Evil-twin attacks (APs mimicking legitimate SSIDs)

 • Deauthentication flood attacks